3 reasons why sleeping pills may not be the answer to good sleep

 You could be masking a more serious problem.

 Many serious medical illnesses and mental disorders interrupt sleep patterns.
 If you continually relieve insomnia with sleeping pills, you could be masking a more serious underlying condition.
 Before you ask your doctor for a sleep aid prescription, it may be a good idea to ask for a thorough physical that may uncover another cause for your insomnia that can be properly treated.

 Sleeping pills can kill you, literally

-So before you reach for a sleep aid, consider the many effects they may be having on you and your body and instead explore more natural, easy ways to fall asleep without the consequences.
+So before you start a sleeping pill, consider the many effects they may have on you and your body and instead explore more natural, easy ways to fall asleep without the consequences.

 If you are currently taking a sleeping pill, especially one prescribed by your doctor, do not stop without consulting your doctor.
 Talk to you doctor about the risks and benefits to continuing any medication.